UPPMAX/naiss_intro_python/docs/lesson_plans/20251014/README.md

 Let's first go through the last reflections:

 - [ ] Encourage colleagues to be absent
-- [ ] Let learners add the cluster name to their Zoom name, else write it down
+- [x] Let learners add the cluster name to their Zoom name, else write it down
 - [ ] Make the later material Good
-- [ ] Show better when HPC is done and Python-only starts
+- [x] Show better when HPC is done and Python-only starts
 - [ ] Add 'Be able to write simple Python scripts' as the goal of the Python-only part
-- [ ] Let the learners change their name to add their HPC cluster
 - [ ] Add Python package modules

 HPC cluster|Number of registrations